Test in production without watermarks.

 With the help of this barcode library, reading and creating barcodes is straightforward.
 A dynamic barcode is easy to make with IronBarcode's Library.
 With just a few lines of code, this simple library can generate a barcode, which helps us to encode barcode images.
 IronBarcode enables us to generate barcodes in languages like C# and VB.NET.

 To utilize the IronBarcode library in the solution, you must download the required package.
-To do this, utilize the package manager's code that is described below:
+To do this, use the following command in the NuGet Package Manager Console:

 As an alternative, you can use the NuGet Package Manager, which will show all the search results, to seek and download the "Barcode" package.
 Then you can select the essential package to download into the program from them.

 With just a few lines of code, we can quickly make barcode images using the IronBarcode library.
 Additionally, it enables us to save the created barcode as a separate picture file.
-Here is some sample Visual Basic code for creating a barcode label with a Console program.
+Here is some sample C# code for creating a barcode label with a Console program.

 using IronBarCode;